 Polaroid film got cut in 2005.

 A Dutch company named Impossible Project bought the last remaining film factory in 2008.
 In 2017, they acquired what was left of Polaroid (name and IP) to become Polaroid Originals.
-We now have a new film producer, though SX-70s will never be made again.
+In 2020, the company got rebranded back into Polaroid.
+We now have a new film producer, though SX-70s aren’t likely to be made again.